visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

 represents a brand of effort wholly different from conventional software product development, planning and execution.
 Like most DOE software projects, VisIt_ has no dedicated SRE resources.
 Instead, developers themselves must also support SRE work.
+Nonetheless,
-Nonetheless, managing SRE work effectively and efficiently is an essential part of maintaining the overall quality of the software as well as the productivity of both developers and users of the software alike.
+`managing SRE work effectively and efficiently is an essential part of maintaining the overall productivity and sustainability of the software <https://beyondphilosophy.com/15-statistics-that-should-change-the-business-world-but-havent>`_ as well as the productivity of both users and developers of the software alike.

 Goals
 -----